BBBase-EHeresy-PPPub/PPPub/docs/scenarios/gondor_at_war.md

 **Good:** Prince Imrahil of Dol Amroth; Éomer, Marshal of the Riddermark; Captain of Dol Amroth; Captain of Rohan with shield; 12 Knights of Dol Amroth: 1 with banner; 13 Warriors of Rohan: 4 with shield, 4 with throwing spears, 4 with bow, 1 with banner.

 **Evil:** 2 Morannon Orc Captains with shield; 2 Easterling Captains with shield; 24 Morannon Orcs: 6 with shield, 6 with spear, 6 with shield & spear, 6 with no additional wargear; 20 Easterling Warriors: 8 with shield, 8 with bow, 4 with pike & shield.

+*Designer's Notes: To play this Scenario alongside The Black Gate: The Left Hill, place the two boards so that the southern board edge from The Black Gate: The Left Hill lines up with the northern board edge of The Black Gate: The Right Hill.
+This will form one 2'x4' board for the game to be played on.
+Models must deploy on the board section that they would normally deploy on, but after that they may move anywhere on the whole board if able.
+In terms of working out who has won the Scenario overall, treat them as two separate Scenarios (in which case it is a good idea to mark out which Morannon Orcs belong to which Scenario).
+If the Good side wins both Scenarios, then the Good player is the overall winner.
+If the Evil player wins both Scenarios, then the Evil player is the winner.
+If both sides win one Scenario each, the game is a draw.*

 ![](../media/scenarios/gondor_at_war/the_black_gate_the_right_hill.jpg)